425 COLLINS RD, JEFFERSON, WI (for payments)

 MUST I APPEAR IN COURT ON THE DATE SET FORTH ON MY CITATION?

 You may avoid appearing in court by sending the deposit amount prior to your court date.
-PLEASE NOTE: DEPOSIT AMOUNT DOES NOT INCLUDE ANY RESTITUTION THAT MAY BE ORDERED BY THE JUDGE.
 If the deposit is posted and you do not appear in court, you will be found guilty and the deposited money will be forfeited.
 If you wish to plead not guilty, you may do so by mail, fax or e-mail without appearing in court on the date set forth on your citation.
 Include the charge, the date you were scheduled to appear, the citation number, your current mailing address and phone number.
 This must be received by the date on the citation.
 A date for a Pre-Trial conference will be mailed to you.
-You will have to appear at the Pre-Trial conference OR call the City Attorney prior to Pre-Trial date given.
-Failure to do so will result in a default judgment.
+You will have to appear at the Pre-Trial conference or a default judgment will be taken.
 If you do not post the deposit amount on your citation and you also fail to appear in court, a judgment will be entered against you for the amount on the citation.
 You will be allowed 60 days to pay.
 If you do not pay within 60 days, either a warrant will be issued for your arrest, your driver’s license will be suspended for 1 year and/or your debt will be certified thru the Department of Revenue, until the debt is paid in full.

 WHAT WILL HAPPEN IF I APPEAR IN COURT ON THE DATE GIVEN WITH THE CITATION?

 The date on your citation is the date of your initial appearance.
 An initial appearance is your opportunity to enter a plea to the charge.
 You may plead guilty, no contest or not guilty.
 The initial appearance is not the trial date.
-If you plead guilty or no contest, the court will find you guilty and assess the full fine and points.
-If you wish to have a reduction in points and/or fine, you MUST plead not guilty.
-If you plead not guilty, your case will be scheduled for a Pre-Trial conference with the City Attorney for a later date.
+If you plead guilty or no contest, the court will find you guilty and assessed the fine and points stated on your citation.
+If you plea not guilty, your case will be scheduled for a Pre-Trial conference with the City Attorney for a later date.